 Enjoy Your Beautiful Hair

 Before getting pregnant, you probably were able to squeeze your butt cheeks when you felt a wave of gas come over you.
 Forget being able to do that when you are pregnant.
 Your gas is likely to be stinky, louder, and more frequent.
+This is a gross pregnancy ailments but it happens.
 Don’t forget about burping either.
 The gas has to get out one way or another.

 Pregnancy can do a number on your bones and joints if you don’t get enough calcium in your diet or a supplement.
 As your baby grows, they leach the vitamins and minerals from your bones and joints so that your baby gets the right amount.